-In collaboration with Transsolar, EPEA, PCH and GRAFT Brandlab, we have developed a concept that puts sustainability and innovation firmly at the top of the agenda.
+In collaboration with Transsolar, EPEA, PCH and GRAFT Brandlab, we have developed a concept on behalf of the Tegel Projekt GmbH that puts sustainability and innovation firmly at the top of the agenda.
 Set out over more than 200 hectares, The Urban Tech Republic will bring together start-ups, academic research institutions and industry leaders, creating a tech ecosystem that fosters collaboration.

 Once decommissioned, part of the existing airport facilities such as terminal buildings and hangars will be repurposed, while plans will also include the delivery of around 5,000 new homes.

 Horizon scanning: developing a sustainable vision for The Urban Tech Republic

 Boasting an unrivalled location only 15 minutes from the centre of the city, The Urban Tech Republic will be a place where ideas take flight.
 Under our cities advisory service, Arup’s Foresight team held a range of workshops and meetings to help the client develop a sustainable vision for the area.
 The team distilled some key themes around green infrastructure, urban water management and the use of digital technologies among others.

 Green infrastructure fosters healthier living

 Green infrastructure is the articulating tenet for this vision of The Urban Tech Republic, intended to improve air quality and reduce noise pollution, significantly boasting quality of life and overall wellbeing in the district.
 Supporting the principles of sourcing locally, the plan envisions urban orchards that could supply food to retailers and offices in the area.